What is this series and what will it help me do?

 The takeaway, ideally, is a heightened ability to listen to yourself and to trust your instincts, feelings, and inspirations.
 Beyond that, it is impossible to know what magic will happen for you.

 How do I apply for the Series?

-In order to apply for the series, you must schedule a ½ hour phone conversation with me.
-During that conversation, I can discuss the series with you, answer any questions you might have, and learn a bit about what you are hoping to get from the series.
-From that session, we’ll both be able to assess whether the workshop is right for you and/or right for you at this particular juncture in your life.
+In order to apply for the series, you must first schedule a ½ hour phone conversation with me or attend a free 1/2 hour online orientation about the series.
+During that conversation, I can discuss the series with you, answer questions, and learn a bit about what you are hoping to get from the series.
+From that session, we’ll both be able to assess whether the workshop is right for you at this particular juncture in life.